kerkod/kerkod.github.io/content/competences.en.md

 +++
-title = "Projects"
+title = "Competences"
-slug = "projects"
+slug = "competences"
 +++

 Nothing to see here...
 Move along!